 Attend SECO’s 81st Annual Meeting of the Membership on Saturday, March 23 for a live demonstration at our Solar Square.
 Gates open at 8 a.m. – join us for breakfast, snacks, live entertainment, gifts, the potential to win door prizes and top-notch hospitality of our local employees.

 Meet SECO Champion Tony Shaw – an example of our 400+ SECO Champion employees.
-Nate and David are dedicated to providing exceptional service to members, co-workers and communities.
+Tony is dedicated to providing exceptional service to members, co-workers and communities.

 TONY SHAW – ENERGY SERVICES SPECIALIST

 LENGTH OF SERVICE – 19 YEARS